kusumi/fileobj/README.md

         or
         $ fileobj ./a.out@02000

-+ Open a file *./a.out* and read 512 bytes from offset 1024 (the first byte is offset 0)
++ Open a file *./a.out* and read 512 bytes from offset 1024

         $ fileobj ./a.out@1024:512
         or